1. Get Search Engines to Notice Your Website

 There are other technical tips to improve SEO like optimizing your page to load quickly and revisiting your site’s navigation and internal links structure.
-If you have a webmaster, you should definitely be putting this on the table for discussion.

 Search engine marketing (SEM) requires a small monetary investment but can really help out your online exposure.
 This is mainly accomplished through ad purchases and pay-per-click campaigns and can easily get you on the first page of a Google search.
 For example, if you search “personal trainer Boston”, the immediate view of the search results before scrolling contains paid search ads: